Last Updated 4:37pm, 22 October 2020

-Devon extends a warm welcome to all visitors.
-However, to keep us all safe, we need the support of local residents and visitors to keep following the guidelines with social distancing, washing hands and hand sanitising, wear a mask in shops and avoid busy places on a busy day.
+To keep us all safe, we need the support of local residents and visitors in following the national guidelines with social distancing, washing hands, wearing a mask in shops and avoiding busy places on a busy day.

 Advice before you visit Devon